 Processors are indispensable for driving automation at any level

 Cameras pointed in all directions, radar and lidar sensors, and multiple displays gather and present information to drivers.
 Computing all of this data requires high-performance processors.
-And the need for processing power will grow with future ADAS advancements.
+And the need for processing power will grow with future advanced driver assistance systems software advancements.

 The effectiveness of advanced driver assistance systems is measured by the car’s ability to sense, perceive, and react.
 But without enough processing power, a computer can’t decide how the car should behave in a particular real-time situation on the road.
 Traditional low-level programming technologies, which require lengthy development and are difficult to maintain, are inappropriate for most ADAS safety systems.

 Modern cars have more than 100 microprocessors and up to 100 million lines of code.
 So OEMs should choose their processors smartly.
 The task of seasoned engineers for self driving car technology is to build a sophisticated system that will maintain high-speed transfers with increasing amounts of data to analyze the car’s surroundings and act accordingly.
 Moreover, engineering companies need to tackle the challenge of multicore architectures and high frequencies with low power consumption.

 Build adaptable ADAS for safer and more comfortable driving

 ADAS algorithms to propel safe and smart driving